FrankN88/MS2_University-Research-Group/README.md

         3. As a First Time Visitor, I want to find the main areas of the research group.
 I also want to locate their social media links to see their followings on social media in order to be updated about their latest releases.

     -   #### Returning Visitor Goals
-        1. As a Returning Visitor, I want to find information about new releases and events/seminars.
+        1. As a Returning Visitor, I want to find information about new publications.
         2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any question I may have.
         3. As a Returning Visitor, I want to find the social media links so that I can join and interact with others in the community.